 Some potential customers include Emirates or Singapore Airlines and other airlines that need to fly large numbers of passengers efficiently without paying for four engines worth of fuel.

 How does the 777-10X compare to the other variants?

 So far, Boeing has revealed that there will be two mainline Boeing 777Xs.

 - Boeing 777-8 – 384 passengers in a two-class configuration with a range of 730 nm / 16,170 km

 - Boeing 777-9 – 426 passengers in a two-class configuration with a range of 7,285 nm / 13,500 km

 The 777X has not been a hot seller, with only 350 firm aircraft orders.
 Of these, the 777-9 has been more popular.
 So, there is some appetite for airlines looking for a 400+ seater aircraft.
 Considering the fact that these jets are twinjets, there could be some airlines that might consider a plane this big in the future.

 We last heard concrete news about the aircraft in 2016, at the Farnborough Airshow.

-But, in the past Boeing has been reluctant to move into the high-capacity space.
-Their Boeing 747 also had a larger variant that would have been easily able to carry many passengers, but Boeing chose to focus on smaller aircraft designed for point to point travel.
+However, in the past, Boeing has been reluctant to move into the high-capacity space.
+Its Boeing 747 also had a larger variant that would have been easily able to carry many passengers, but the company chose to focus on smaller aircraft designed for point to point travel.
 One of the hallmarks of this strategy includes the Boeing 787 Dreamliner, which is an incredibly popular aircraft with airlines.

 Singapore, in 2017, only lightly touched on the 777-10X, confirming that they had been in discussion with Boeing regarding the aircraft.